codingossy/codingossy/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently learning react JS and learng how to build fun, creative APIs
+- 🔭 I’m currently learning react JS and learning how to build fun, creative APIs

 - 🌱 I’m currently learning **Javascript and React JS**

 - 👯 I’m looking to collaborate on **OpenSource Projects and with other young developers**

-- 👨‍💻 All of my projects are available at **[My Portfolio](https://codingossy.netlify.app)**
+- 👨‍💻 All of my projects are available at **[My Portfolio](https://codingossy.vercel.app)**

 - 📫 How to reach me **codingossy@gmail.com**